EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 Let's break this file down:

-- The first line, `Bootstrap: docker`, tells Singularity that we want to start the build from an existing Docker container image
+- The first line, `Bootstrap: docker`, tells Singularity that we want to start the build from an existing Docker container image.
 - The next line, `From: alpine:latest`, indicates which container image we are starting from.
 It is the "base" container image we are going to start from.
-With the line above, this is a container image from Docker Hub.
+As no Docker container URL is specified, Singularity assumes that this is a container image from Docker Hub.
 - The `%post` section specifies commands to run as part of the image build process.
 In this case we use the Alpine Linux `apk` command to install Python3.
-- The last section, `%runscript`, indicates the default action we want a container based on this container image to run.
+- The last section, `%runscript`, indicates the default action we want a container based on this container image to run (when used with `singularity run`).
 In this case, we ask the container to return the version of Python installed in the container.

 ## Create a new Singularity container image

 So far, we only have a text file named `alpine-python.def` -- we do not yet have a container image.
 We want Singularity to take this recipe file, run the installation commands contained within it, and then save the resulting container as a new container image.
 To do this we will use the `singularity build` command.

 We have to provide `singularity build` command with two pieces of information:
 - the name of the new container image file
 - the name of the recipe file

+As we are building a container image we need admin/root privileges so we need to use the `sudo` command to run our `singularity build` command.

+> ## sudo Password
+> As you are using `sudo`, you may be asked by the system for your password when you run this
+> command.
+Your system will typically ask for the password when using `sudo` for the first time
+> after an expirery period is reached (this can be every 5 mins but is sometimes longer, it
+> depends on the system you are using.
+{: .callout}

 All together, the build command that you should run on your computer, will have a similar structure to this:

 ~~~
-$ singularity build <container image file name> <recipe file name>
+sudo singularity build <container image file name> <recipe file name>
 ~~~
 {: .language-bash}